 This course covers the design of infrastructure for land development and the preparation of plans and specifications to construct it.
 Students design and prepare drawings for water supply, storm sewers, sanitary sewers, roads and site grading and drainage using CAD software.
 Two hours lecture, three hours laboratory per week.
-Prerequisites: Hydraulics (CONS 322), Hydrology and Hydrogeology (CONS 385), Soil Mechanics (CONS 314), Highways and Transportation (CONS 372), or permission of instructor.
+Prerequisites: Hydraulics (CONS 122), Hydrology and Hydrogeology (CONS 385), Soils in Construction (CONS 216), Highways and Transportation (CONS 372), or permission of instructor.

-CONS 472 ADVANCED HIGHWAY DESIGN
+CONS 472 ADVANCED HIGHWAY DESIGN Spring, 3 credit hours

 This course focuses on the design of pavements in consideration of subgrade conditions and anticipated traffic load and on drainage of roads to meet design storm conditions.
 Topics include thickness design of pavements, techniques for subgrade improvement, geotextiles, and design of culverts for design storm conditions.
 Three hours lecture per week.
-Prerequisites: Hydraulics (CONS 322), Hydrology and Hydrogeology (CONS 385), Soil Mechanics (CONS 314), Highways and Transportation (CONS 372), or permission of instructor.
+Prerequisites: Hydraulics (CONS 122), Hydrology and Hydrogeology (CONS 385), Soils in Construction (CONS 216), Highways and Transportation (CONS 372), or permission of instructor.